bigcommerce/bigcommerce-api-ruby/RELEASING.md

 bundle exec rake
 ```

 This will ensure both style and that all the specs pass locally.
-Next, check that the last build succeeded in [Travis CI](https://travis-ci.org/bigcommerce/bigcommerce-api-ruby) for all supported platforms.
+Next, check that the last build succeeded in [CircleCI](https://app.circleci.com/pipelines/github/bigcommerce/bigcommerce-api-ruby) for all supported platforms.

 Increment the version, modify [lib/bigcommerce/version.rb](lib/bigcommerce/version.rb).